quorten/macsehw/hardware/fpga/bbu/README.md

 * `*EAREN` is very likely an output signal (also for PDS use), for the reason it is not indicated in the Bomarc Macintosh Classic schematics, i.e. it could be disconnected entirely.
+Also, note that we don't need to actually implement this signal because it is marked as "reserved" in the PDS slot documentation.

 * Output signals: `*SCCRD`, `*PWM`?, `*DACK`, `SND`, `VIDPG2`, `*VSYNC`, `*HSYNC`, `VIDOUT`.